LOADING.

 Monarch Butterflies, North America and Mexico

-If you’ve ever thought about wintering in Mexico, then you aren’t so different than the Monarch butterfly.
+If you’ve ever thought about wintering in Mexico, then you aren’t so different than the monarch butterfly.
 They can’t survive long, cold winters in most of the United States so they fly south 2,500 miles to Mexico if they live east of the Rocky Mountains, or to small tree groves on the California coast is they live west of the mountains.
 They make the round trip once, but amazingly, hibernate in the same trees each year – impressive once you realize they aren’t the same butterflies that were there the year previous.
 It’s actually their children’s grandchildren.

 animal migrations monarch butterflies Mexico North America